 where we have used the notation

 with the other cases following an analogous definition.
-The second possibility, which we use in the numerical examples since it seems to give nicer results in terms of the shape of the approximate representation $u$, consists in taking as $\left(x_{j_u},y_{i_u}\right)$ the point such that
+Another possibility, which we have used in the numerical tests since it seems to give nicer results in terms of the shape of the approximate representation $u$, consists in taking as $\left(x_{j_u},y_{i_u}\right)$ the point such that

 Note that this construction is well defined only if $|\nabla u_{i,j}|\not=0$.
 Therefore, we define the updated velocity matrix as

 and we use $\widetilde c^n$ as an isotropic velocity in the next step.

 \emph{Step 2.} We approximate the problem \eqref{eq_simplified} using the AF scheme (\ref{AFS_2D}), with the local Lax-Friedrichs scheme (\ref{local_lax_fried_2D}) as $S^M$ and the Lax-Wendroff scheme (\ref{LW_2D}) as $S^A$.
 From now on, we will refer to this AF implemented scheme with the acronym AF-LW. \\ We add homogeneous Neumann boundary conditions to the problem \eqref{eq_simplified} in all our experiments in order to not alter the average intensity of the image.